 Online relationships can have a remarkable intensity and intimacy that is very real – not imaginary.
+Some degree of anonymity can provide an opportunity to take more risks.
 Many people reveal intimate thoughts and feelings much more easily over the Internet than they do face to face.
-There’s great power in the written word.
-Have you ever read a really good book and you get so engrossed that the characters come alive for you?
-What about reading the Bible?
-How about a love letter?
-People feel very deep emotions through the written word and very deep connections to other people.

 Online counseling is not appropriate when:

 If participating in a support group or reading self-help information is all the help you need, then that’s wonderful.
 However, certain situations and difficulties are tougher to deal with alone.
-NRC counselors have developed specialized techniques of caring which have the potential to change your life, even when you have deep and persistent problems.
+A professional counselor has developed specialized techniques of caring which have the potential to change your life, even when you have deep and persistent problems.
 This describes professional counseling — the intervention of a human being who has the specialized knowledge, training, skill and experience to help.

 The assistance of a professional can help you identify your needs, enabling you to deal with them faster and more reliably through specialized treatment techniques.
 If you needed an antibiotic for an infection, wouldn’t you go to your doctor for the right treatment?
 Why deny yourself proper care for your emotional health?
 Unfortunately, most people take better care of their cars than their own emotional health.
 It is healthy to have an emotional/spiritual/psychological tune-up too.

-Your counselor will spend 60 minutes reading and responding to your email.
+Your counselor will spend 50 minutes reading and responding to your email.
 Every effort will be made to fully address your concerns.
 Expect a response within 48 hours.
-Fee must be prepaid.